 Comments and suggestions.
 We welcome your comments about these instructions and your suggestions for future editions.
-You can write to us at:
+You can write to us at the following address:

-Internal Revenue Service

-Tax Products Coordinating Committee

-SE:W:CAR:MP:T:M:S

-1111 Constitution Ave.
-NW, IR-6526

-Washington, DC 20224
+Internal Revenue Service Tax Forms and Publications Division 1111 Constitution Ave.
+NW, IR-6526 Washington, DC 20224